PGY2 Specialized Residency: Oncology

 All projects are of a scope suitable for publication.
 The oncology residents receive project proposal submissions from the oncology pharmacy preceptors and faculty for considerations as a research project.
 Projects are rigorously reviewed for feasibility and appropriateness of timeline for the resident research process by residency leadership.
 The list developed in this forum revolve around clinical outcomes in the management of hematology/oncology patients, the value of clinical pharmacist services, and/or focus on quality improvement initiatives such as drug safety, optimal medication use and cost effective drug use.
 The vetted projects are presented to the oncology residents during orientation for consideration.
 Residents rank the research projects based on interest prior to selection and assignment by the Residency Program Director.

 PGY2 oncology residents participate in the UCSF Research Certificate Program and will gain skills in: adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
-Residents are enrolled in the Designing Clinical Research course.
+Residents are enrolled in the Designing Clinical Research course that is part of the Summer Clinical Research Workshop.
 This interprofessional curriculum within the Department of Epidemiology & Biostatistics guides residents through modification of their research proposal and creation of a version suitable for submission to the UCSF Institutional Review Board.
 For projects requiring more advanced statistics, residents also receive support to work with the Clinical and Translational Science Institute (CTSI) in order to complete analysis.

 All projects are of a scope suitable for publication.
-Residents will provide a platform presentation of their research in the early spring at the Bay Area Oncology Pharmacy Residency Forum.
-Projects are presented as posters at the Hematology/Oncology Pharmacy Association annual meeting and the UCSF Department of Clinical Pharmacy Spring Research Poster Session.
-Posters are also presented at the University Hospital Consortium residency session that precedes the ASHP Midyear Clinical Meeting.
+Residents will provide a platform presentation of their research in the early spring at the Northern California Oncology Pharmacy Network Annual Residency Forum.
+Projects are presented as posters at the Hematology/Oncology Pharmacy Association annual meeting and at the University of California Pharmacy Collaborative Conference.
+Posters are also presented at the Vizient Pharmacy Network Poster session that precedes the ASHP Midyear Clinical Meeting.